Let's Connect 778-565-4700

 Under the new amendments, the following non-traditional forms of marks will be eligible for registration in Canada.

 In order to qualify for registration, however, these non-traditional signs will undergo strict examination by the Canadian Intellectual Property Office (CIPO) for their “distinctiveness” at the time of use.
-The distinctiveness element is covered in greater detail in the next section.
+The next section expands on distinctiveness a bit further.

 Applications Will Be Examined For “Distinctiveness”